30A Prime Interview with Vin’tij Wine Boutique and Bistro in Destin

 Finally, 8:30 arrived and so did Todd.
 He opened the door and invited me in.
 If you have never met Todd Reber you are missing out.
 He is a sweet, handsome man with green-grey eyes.
 Upon meeting, him you feel like you have known him your whole life.
 There are just those people in the world that give you that familiar feeling and he is one of them.
 No surprise that his restaurant is the same way: Familiar, inviting and unique.

 Todd and I spoke for a while about the restaurant and I quickly realized that he’s incredibly modest which is refreshing for someone who owns a successful 5-star restaurant.
 He gave me a little background on why the restaurant was in the strip mall.
 Todd said, “When we started this restaurant and Wine bar I was fresh out of college and it was impossible to get a loan.
-So we scrapped together enough money for this space and 20 years later we’re still here” he joked.
+So we scraped together enough money for this space and 20 years later we’re still here” he joked.

-While our camera crew setup, Todd brewed us a fresh pot of a locally sourced Destin coffee.
+While our camera crew set up, Todd brewed us a fresh pot of a locally sourced Destin coffee.
 It was delicious and while we were still on our first cup, Todd told us the story behind the amazing wine cork table.
 It was made by a friend and took countless hours and bottles of wine.
 It’s truly a masterpiece and sets the tone for the entire place.
 We learned that almost all of the decorations and decor in the restaurant were handmade.
 The shorter dining tables were butcher-block tables they had purchased and refurbished.
 Every piece of the restaurant is funky in an elegant way with multi colors and a Hodge-podge style that somehow pulls off a 5-star restaurant look.

 When we were about to get started with the interview I explained to Todd that I am off camera asking questions usually and then we edit it.
 He didn’t seem fond of that idea and insisted I be on the video as well.
 I was not expecting that, but it did seem more fitting for the type of environment we were surrounded by.
 So, my interview was more like a conversation with Todd.

-Seaside is where Todd got his start in the restaurant business.
+Seaside, FL is where Todd got his start in the restaurant business.
 While working on 30A, he was mentored by great people and it’s during that time when he developed a love for wine pairings.
 He said that food and wine make a whole.
 See food by itself is one-half and wine by itself is one-half, but when you put them together something magical happens.
 It creates a whole that you never knew was lacking.
 Once he discovered this and realized there wasn’t a place in the area to buy great wines he decided to open Vin’tij Wine Boutique.